GeoscienceAustralia/PyRate/README.md

 ## Virtualenv setup for `PyRate`

-It is recommended that you create a `virtualenv` to run the `tlda` code.
+It is recommended that you create a `virtualenv` to run the `PyRate` code.

 These instructions are for `ubuntu 14.04` and is expected to work for most newer versions of `ubuntu`.
 The `virtualenv` and the requirements can be installed using the following steps.